How We Discovered the Best Meal Delivery Service

-Unless you've been living under a rock, you know that the meal delivery kit industry is booming.
+Unless you've been living under a rock, you know that the meal delivery service industry is booming.
 Several companies are currently competing for your business by way of free starter weeks, half-off deals, and "please come back from the other company" promotional e-mails.

 My sister and her husband use Blue Apron.
-About a year ago, she sent us one of their half-off your first week deals, which admittedly, we ignored for a while.
+About a year ago, she sent us one of their half-off your first-week deals, which admittedly, we ignored for a while.
 But then we got into a Dinner Rut.

 Let's talk about the Dinner Rut for a second.